stanfordpython/python-labs/lab2-datastructures.md

 *Hint: you can use `ord(ch)` to get the integer ASCII value of a character*

-## Challenge Problems
+## Bonus Problems

-*Only attempt to solve these challenge problems if you've finished the rest of the lab.*
+*Only attempt to solve these bonus problems if you've finished the rest of the lab.
+Bonus problems are intentionally much harder than the other lab problems.*

 ### Polygon Collision